 Get Inspired / Macau Macau Peninsula Share on email Print this article Share on Facebook Get Inspired / Macau Macau Peninsula story by: Inspire Hong Kong & China Inspired?
 Send us an enquiry With such an array of beautifully spruced up colonial buildings, churches, museums, gardens and historic cemeteries, little wonder Macau was rewarded UNESCO World Heritage listing.
 The Ruins of St Paul’s church is a familiar landmark on the peninsula, along with the patterned mosaic stone pavement of Senado Square, the Guia Fortress and Lighthouse and the most famous and picturesque temple in Macau – the A-Ma Temple on the waterfront of the Inner Harbour.
 DOWNTOWN: Senado Square is the historic heart of the city and paved with wave-patterned mosaic which extends to the Ruins of St Paul’s, the most famous landmark in Macau.
 After a fire in 1835, all that remains of this early 17th century Jesuit church is the magnificent Italianate stone façade and the grand staircase.
 Adjacent is the Monte Fort from the same period, its platform and foundations now occupied by the Museum of Macau and providing a breathtaking panorama of the city.
 Other sites include the building of the Provisional Municipal Council of Macau, regarded as one of the finest examples of neo-classical Portuguese architecture, and the baroque church of Sao Domingas.
 GUIA: The 17th century Guia Fort, its chapel and lighthouse - the first built on the China coast - is situated on Guia Hill, the highest point of the city and one which can be ascended by cable car.
 Nearby is the Macau Grand Prix Museum containing winning cars and motorcycles from past races, along with memorabilia of top drivers such as the late Ayrton Senna.
 And for quieter reflection, there is the fascinating Wine Museum, telling the story of viniculture and the introduction of wine into Asia by the Portuguese.
 NORTH: The old stone Barrier Gate at the northern end of the peninsula marked the border with China and located alongside it is the beautiful Sun Yat-Sen Park, created in homage to the founder of the Chinese Republic.
 The Taoist Lin Fong Temple was once used as an inn for visiting mandarins and is decorated with elaborate friezes, while behind is Mong Ha Hill where stands the last fort built in Macau, its massive walls and old cannons still looking north to mainland China.
 The Kun Iam Temple, actually a complex including prayer halls and funeral parlours, was founded in the 15th century and is dedicated to the Buddhist Goddess of Mercy whose 20 metre-high gilded bronze statue stands at the edge of the Outer Harbour.
 Behind the temple is an extensive garden where the first US-Chinese treaty was signed in 1844.
 SOUTH: The impressive Maritime Museum is situated on the site where Portuguese traders originally made landfall in Macau and has countless exhibits relating to the country’s long relationship with the sea.
 The A-Ma Temple, the most famous and picturesque temple in Macau, rises from the Inner Harbour waterfront as four levels of pavilions linked by winding paths and moon-gates.
 Click here for Cheap Flights to Asia or HOT China Holiday Deals Enquire Now First name* Last name* Email* Phone How can we help?
-My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wakatipu: Queenstown Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist Taipa Island, Macau Read more Add or remove from Wishlist Cotai Strip (Taipa Island), Macau Read more Done this?
+My preferred House of Travel Store* Select Outlet Auckland Albany: Auckland North Botany Junction: Auckland South Browns Bay: Auckland North Devonport: Auckland North Ellerslie: Auckland Central Hobsonville: Auckland West Howick: Auckland East Milford: Auckland North New Lynn: LynnMall Auckland West Newmarket: Auckland Central Orewa: Auckland North Parnell: Auckland Central Ponsonby: Auckland Central Remuera: Auckland Central St Heliers: Auckland East Takanini: Auckland South Takapuna: Auckland North Whangaparaoa: Auckland North Bay of Plenty Mt Maunganui Papamoa Rotorua Taupo Tauranga CBD the Crossing Canterbury Ashburton Barrington: Christchurch South Christchurch City: Christchurch Central Ferrymead: Christchurch East High Street Lanes: Christchurch Central Hornby: Christchurch West Merivale: Christchurch Central Northlands: Papanui Christchurch North Rangiora Riccarton: Christchurch Central Shirley: Christchurch North Timaru Upper Riccarton: Christchurch West Hawke's Bay / Gisborne Havelock North Jenny Nilsson: Hastings Nelson / Marlborough Blenheim Motueka Nelson Richmond Northland Kerikeri: Northland Whangarei: Northland Otago / Southland Alexandra Balclutha Dunedin Lakers Gore Lakers Invercargill Oamaru Wanaka Taranaki / Manawatu Broadway: Palmerston North New Plymouth Stephen Parsons: Palmerston North Wanganui Waikato Calder & Lawson: Hamilton East Cambridge Coromandel: Whangamata Hamilton: Hamilton Central Matamata Morrinsville Taupo Te Awamutu Wellington / Wairarapa Featherston Street CBD: Wellington City Hunter St CBD: Wellington City Johnsonville: Wellington North Kapiti Coast: Paraparaumu Lower Hutt: Wellington North Masterton West Coast Greymouth Hokitika Westport I would like to receive email updates on the latest HOT holiday deals HOT Privacy Statement * required fields Similar Journeys Add or remove from Wishlist 20 great reasons to visit Macau Read more Add or remove from Wishlist Coloane Island, Macau Read more Done this?
 Tell your friends about it.